rootadbc/GHDB-Scanner-v2.0/README.md

 ## GHDB Scanner v2.0
 Google Hacking Database Reconnaissance Tool

-A hacker-themed CLI utility that automates site-restricted searches using the Google Hacking Database (GHDB) dorks.
+A CLI utility that automates site-restricted searches using the Google Hacking Database (GHDB) dorks.
 Leverages DuckDuckGo’s search API to scan any target domain for potential exposures, with real-time progress bars, timestamped logging, and CSV export.

 Features
 - Interactive prompts for target URL and dork list